cbr-asp/reduction-model/README.md

 - `asp/` contains the two ASP computing steps.
     1. `step1.lp` contains the code for generating a single interpretation.
     2. `step2.lp` contains the code for inferring constraint from the case base and the known supporting thresholds.
-- `solve.py` calls glues together the two computing step.
-First, the intersection of all answer sets of `step1.lp` together with the input is computed using clingo CLI flag `--enum-mode=cautious`.
+- `solve.py` glues together the two computing steps.
+First, the intersection of all answer sets of `step1.lp` together with the input is computed using the clingo CLI flag `--enum-mode=cautious` to infer the supporting thresholds.
 The output of the intersection is then passed to `step2.lp` where constraint is inferred.
 - `examples/` contains examples that can be passed to the program as input.

 ## Installation

-This project requires [Python 3.13](https://www.python.org/downloads/) or newer.
+This project requires [Python 3.13](https://www.python.org/downloads/) or newer to be installed.
 To install the dependencies, including the Python module for clingo, run:

 ```bash
 > pip install -r requirements.txt
 ```